 Presentations: Southern Economic Association Annual Meeting (2020)

 Abstract: When natural disasters strike, the impact on housing markets can be far-reaching.
-This paper explores the unique dynamics of natural disaster-induced migration on the housing market, focusing on Los Angeles---the top destination of the 1930s Dust Bowl (DB) migrants.
-We employ U.S. Census-linked and geocoded address data to show that the arrival of ``Dust Bowlers'' significantly impacted the city's housing market.
-We find that houses inhabited by Dust Bowl migrants had lower growth rates in prices and rents over the decade.
-We also find that houses inhabited by non-migrants had higher depreciation of their values the closer they were to Dust Bowl migrants.
-We also find that neighborhoods that received more Dust Bowl migrants had lower growth rates of house values and rents over the decade.
-Our research contributes to a better understanding of how natural disaster-induced migration shapes housing markets and underscores the need to consider the specific context of mass migrations when studying their effects.
+This paper explores the unique dynamics of natural disaster-induced migration on the housing market, focusing on the 1930s Dust Bowl migration to Los Angeles--the top migrant destination.
+We use U.S. Census-linked and geocoded address data to document that the arrival of Dust Bowl migrants significantly impacted the city's housing market.
+We show that houses inhabited by Dust Bowl migrants had lower price growth over the decade.
+Critically, we uncover valuation spillovers within highly granular neighborhoods, where houses inhabited by non-migrants experienced lower price growth modulated by how close they were to Dust Bowl migrants.
+Our analysis of potential mechanisms suggests that these effects were primarily driven by the economic vulnerability of migrants rather than generalized discrimination.
+Our research contributes to understanding how natural disaster-induced migration shapes housing markets and the dimensions in which climate refugees differ from other migrants.

 Working Paper BibTeX